minhd2/time2code/find_valid_ip_regex/README.md

 149.130.0.90

 Note:
-1) Please usr RE to implement your solution
+1) Please use Regex to implement your solution
 2) Leading zeros are not allowed unless the value is 0
-3) the file should give you an idea what to watch out for
+3) The file should give you an idea what to watch out for

+Knowledge Used:
+1) Regex
+2) Opening and parsing through file